Educational Opportunities Program

 Incoming freshmen admitted to EOP are evaluated, their weaknesses and strengths defined, and their special needs established.

 EOP seeks to offer its students a multidimensional approach to individual development.
 Fundamental to each student’s successful adjustment is the availability of comprehensive, competent counseling.
 Because the University at Albany presents a very demanding, competitive, and in most cases unfamiliar environment, the EOP counselors make every endeavor to reduce anxiety and to help students in adapting to university life.
 Counseling staff members advise and counsel students in academic, social, emotional, and vocational areas in order to help resolve student problems.
-Consultation links are sustained between the EOP counseling unit, the Advisement Services Center, the Campus Health Center, and other university service offices.
+Consultation links are sustained between the EOP counseling unit, the Academic Support Center, the Student Health Center, and other university service offices.

 Peer Tutorial Program

-The tutorial program aims to provide a well structured peer tutorial support system to assist student academic progress in University at Albany course work.
+The tutorial program aims to provide a well-structured peer tutorial support system to assist student academic progress in University at Albany course work.
 This tutorial program plays a vital part in contributing to the academic success of the University’s EOP population.
 Recommended by university faculty members, upper-class and graduate students are selected to tutor undergraduates in the University’s many departments.
 To ensure more effectiveness, tutoring is usually done on a one-to-one basis.
 Although tutoring is optional, it is strongly urged that students take advantage of this service before any academic difficulty is incurred.
 Tutors will usually work as many hours as needed.

 Other Student Services